magento/knowledge-base/src/faq/general/adobe-commerce-eos-policy-faq.md

 When Adobe ends the support for a version of its Adobe Commerce software, you can expect the following:

 * Adobe Commerce will no longer create further product changes for that version (including functional, quality, security, and PCI compliance changes.
 * Community pull requests will no longer be accepted or merged for the EOS version.
-Extensions in the Magento Marketplace that are only compatible with unsupported versions of Adobe Commerce will be removed.
+Extensions in the Commerce Marketplace that are only compatible with unsupported versions of Adobe Commerce will be removed.
 * Online documentation for the unsupported versions will be removed (e.g., Dev Docs materials).
 * Support tickets submitted after an Adobe Commerce version’s end of support will not be resolved (more technical support details are below).